 - 4.5 Note that soft wall coverings (e.g. embossed vinyl, etc.) are easily affected by heat.
 They may scorch or become discoloured when close to a heating appliance.
-Please bear this in mind when installing. - 4.6 The appliance must not be installed in any room, which contains a bath, or shower or where steam is regularly present. - 4.7 An extractor fan may only be used in the same room as this appliance, or in any area from which ventilation for the appliance is taken, if it does not affect the safe performance of the appliance.
-Note the spillage test requirements detailed further on in this manual.
-If the fan is likely to affect the appliance, the appliance must not be installed unless the fan is permanently disconnected. - 4.8 The minimum allowable distance from the outside of the appliance fascia to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is 48mm at either side (See figure 1).
-Although no side clearance is necessary to non-combustible surfaces we recommend a 100mm clearance for service access to the fascia side fixings.

-- 4.9 The appliance is fitted with an A.S.D (Atmosphere sensing device).
-If the appliance closes down after a period of operation for no apparent reason, the consumer should be informed to stop using the appliance until the installation and appliance have been thoroughly checked.
-The A.S.D will shut the appliance down if an unacceptable amount of harmful products of combustion accumulate.
-Under no circumstances should the A.S.D be altered or bypassed in any way.
-Only genuine manufacturers replacement parts should be fitted. - 4.10 Allow a minimum clearance of 95mm from the top surface of the appliance fascia to the underside of any shelf whether it is made from combustible or non-combustible materials.
-This clearance is necessary to allow the fascia to be lifted off for servicing and also allows the owner sufficient access to operate the control knob.
+Please bear this in mind when installing. - 4.6 The minimum allowable distance from the outside of the appliance case to a corner wall having combustible material or any other combustible surface which projects beyond the front of the appliance is 50mm at either side.
+See figure 1.
+No side clearance is necessary to non-combustible surfaces. - 4.7 Allow a minimum clearance of 90mm from the top surface of the appliance case to the underside of any shelf whether it is made from combustible or non-combustible materials.
+This clearance is necessary to allow the case to be lifted off for servicing and also allows the owner sufficient access to operate the control knob.

-For a shelf made from wood or other combustible materials deeper than 150mm, the minimum clearance must be as below.
+For a shelf made from wood or other combustible materials deeper than 150mm, the minimum clearance must be as shown in graph 1.